philspil66/gatekeeper/README.md

 ...
 ```

 Nothing more!
-LaravelGatekeeper now already knows what to do.
+Gatekeeper now already knows what to do.

 #### Status Priority

 *Please keep in mind that all you're going to read from now is not valid if a feature is already enabled globally.
 To activate a feature for specific users, you first need to disable it.*

-Laravel-Feature **first checks if the feature is enabled globally, then it goes down at entity-level**.
+Gatekeeper **first checks if the feature is enabled globally, then it goes down at entity-level**.

 #### Enable/Disable a Feature for a Specific User